vishal-rathour-niit/transform-images-into-videos-on-scroll/README.md

 ```

 ## ON method
-if you want to check is reloading start. this method work like render method but this reurn one extra parameter ```view```, current view desktop or mobile
+if you want to check is reloading start. this method work like render method but this return one extra parameter ```view```, current view desktop or mobile

 ```
 obj.on('re-loading',function({status,view}){